 However, this is really just a starting point.
 The strategy will almost always need to be re-evaluated, shifted, and pivoted every three to six months as later-stage sales activity validates what's working and what's not.

-No one gets their buyer personas or buyer's journey mapping perfect out of the gate.
+No one gets their buyer personas, or buyer's journey mapped perfectly out of the gate.

 It's always a work in progress and evolving to reflect the shifting target market, customer requirements, and competitive landscape.

 What are you doing to improve your sales process with a stronger content strategy?
 Let me know in the comments below.